-A carbon fiber-reinforced polymer (CFRP) sample containing fibers with a diameter of 5 μm produced using a free-form injection-molding process (courtesy of Addifab | Nexa3D) has been explored and used here to demonstrate the results of FiberScanner3D.
+A carbon fiber-reinforced polymer (CFRP) sample containing fibers with a diameter of 5 μm and a fiber volume fraction of 30% produced using a free-form injection-molding process (courtesy of Addifab | Nexa3D) has been explored and used here to demonstrate the results of FiberScanner3D.
 Successful 3D reconstruction of the scattering tensor yields a completely voxelated scattering tensor representation of the entire sample.
-This information details of the enables extracting microstructure, such as fiber orientations, fiber alignment, fiber volume fraction, etc. A 3D fiber orientation map of the CFRP sample is shown in Figure 3a, where the fiber orientations are colorcoded according to the 3D color sphere.
+This information enables extracting details of the sample's microstructure, such as fiber orientations, fiber alignment, fiber volume fraction, etc. A 3D fiber orientation map of the CFRP sample is shown in Figure 3a, where the fiber orientations are colorcoded according to the 3D color sphere.
 A horizontal slice through the sample is shown in Figure 3b to highlight the complex arrangement of the fiber orientations and degree of fiber alignment.